fluxcd/flux/internal_docs/releasing.md

 4. Add an entry for the new release in the `CHANGELOG.md` file

+    Use `go run internal_docs/generate_changelog_entry/main.go` to generate
+    an initial version of the entry.
+Then you should refine it and edit it (i.e. adding a description the release, coalescing pull requests, adding pull requests in the right sections ... ).

     If you cherry-picked commits, remember to only mention those changes.

     To compile a list of people (GitHub usernames) to thank, you can use a script (if you have access to weaveworks/dx) or peruse the commits/PRs merged/issues since the last release.
 There's no exact way to do it.
 Be generous.